rthoyer/lookml-linter/docs/_sources/README.md.txt

 Other changes:

- - `lkmltools.RuleFactory` is now a singleton so it is easier for users to register their own rules.
+ - `src.RuleFactory` is now a singleton so it is easier for users to register their own rules.
  - Can now parameterize any rule in the configuration by adding additional keys to the dictionary for that rule.
   For instance, if the config defines `{"name": "MyAwesomeRule", "run": true, "debug": true, "strict_mode":true, length: 6}` then this whole dictionary is passed into the constructor during rule instantiation.